ratanachh/npa/docs/tasks/phase2.4-repository-pattern/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

 Phase 2.4 is **COMPLETE** with a production-ready Repository Pattern implementation that:
-- ✅ Builds successfully with zero errors
+- [Completed] Builds successfully with zero errors
-- ✅ Is fully documented with XML comments
+- [Completed] Is fully documented with XML comments
-- ✅ Has comprehensive test coverage (14 tests passing)
+- [Completed] Has comprehensive test coverage (14 tests passing)
-- ✅ Supports LINQ predicates, ordering, and paging
+- [Completed] Supports LINQ predicates, ordering, and paging
-- ✅ Is extensible for custom implementations
+- [Completed] Is extensible for custom implementations
-- ✅ Integrates seamlessly with Entity Manager
+- [Completed] Integrates seamlessly with Entity Manager
-- ✅ Follows SOLID principles and clean architecture
+- [Completed] Follows SOLID principles and clean architecture

 The implementation provides a powerful, flexible repository pattern that maintains the performance benefits of Dapper while offering the convenience of a clean abstraction layer.